Testing Monotonicity in a Finite Population: Frequentist testing

 \paragraph{\textbf{Unbiased tests.}} We can obtain even sharper limits on power if we restrict attention to unbiased tests.
-Recall that a test is unbiased if its power against all alternatives is weakly greater than its size. \Cref{prop:unbiasedexists} below shows that unbiased tests for monotonicity do exist (at least when $n_1=n_0$).
-However, \Cref{prop:unbiased}, which is a consequence of \Cref{prop:nowap} above, implies that as the sample size grows large, the power of any unbiased test against any alternative becomes trivial.
+Recall that a test is unbiased if its power against all alternatives is weakly greater than its size. \Cref{prop:unbiasedexists} below shows that unbiased tests for monotonicity do exist (at least when $n_T=n_U$).
+However, \Cref{prop:unbiased} implies that unbiased tests have asymptotically trivial power.

-\begin{restatable}{prop}{propunbiasedexists} \emph{(Unbiased tests exist)} Suppose $n_1=n_0 \geq 2$.
-Then there exists a non-trivial unbiased test of monotonicity: for any $\alpha \in (0,1)$, there exists $\delta: \supp(Y) \to [0,1]$ such that $\sup_{\theta \in \Theta_0} E_\theta[ \delta(Y) ] \leq \alpha \leq \inf_{\theta \in \Theta_1} E_\theta[ \delta(Y) ]$, with $E_{\theta_1}[ \delta(Y) ] > \alpha$ for at least one $\theta_1 \in \Theta_1$. \end{restatable}
+\begin{restatable}{prop}{propunbiasedexists} \emph{(Unbiased tests exist)} Suppose $n_T=n_U \geq 2$.
+Then there exists a non-trivial unbiased test of monotonicity: for any $\alpha \in (0,1)$, there exists $\delta: \supp(Y) \to [0,1]$ such that $\sup_{\theta_0 \in \Theta_0} E_{\theta_0}[ \delta(Y) ] \leq \alpha \leq \inf_{\theta_1 \in \Theta_1} E_{\theta_1}[ \delta(Y) ]$, with $E_{\theta_1}[ \delta(Y) ] > \alpha$ for at least one $\theta_1 \in \Theta_1$. \end{restatable}

 \begin{restatable}{prop}{propunbiased} \emph{(Unbiased tests have asymptotically trivial power)} Fix $\epsilon > 0$ and $n \geq 4$.
-Fix any $\theta \in \Theta_{1}$ such that $v = \min (\theta_{c}, \theta_{d})/n \ge \epsilon$.
-Let $\delta$ be any unbiased level-$\alpha$ test, i.e. a test satisfying $\sup_{\theta \in \Theta_0} \E_\theta[\delta(Y)] \le \alpha \le \inf_{\theta \in \Theta_1} \E_\theta[\delta(Y)].$ Then we have that
+Fix any $\theta \in \Theta_{1}$ such that $v = \min (\theta_{d}, \theta_{c})/n \ge \epsilon$.
+Let $\delta$ be any unbiased level-$\alpha$ test, i.e. a test satisfying $\sup_{\theta_0 \in \Theta_0} E_{\theta_0}[\delta(Y)] \le \alpha \le \inf_{\theta_1 \in \Theta_1} E_{\theta_1}[\delta(Y)].$ Then we have that

 for $\eta_n(\epsilon) = 3.125 n^{1.5} (1-\epsilon)^n$. \end{restatable}